clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/find_elements_by_xpath.md

         timeout: int = 30
     ) -> List[WebElement]***

-In current opened browser, find elements by the given XPath.
+In the active browser, find elements by the given XPath.

 **Parameters:**
     &emsp;**xpath[Required]**: str